-The Eagle continuously monitors the sampled atmosphere and displays the gas concentrations present for its target gases.
+The Eagle continuously monitors the atmosphere around the Remote Detector and displays the gas concentrations present for its target gases.
 In a low-light environment, press any button to turn on the display backlight.
-(See "Updating the Back Light Setting" on page 37 to program backlight duration.)
+(See "Updating the Back Light Setting" on page 41 to program backlight duration.)
 If the Confirmation Beep option is turned on, the Eagle beeps once every 15 minutes to verify that it's on the job.